gaciksasa/LipoDoc/readme.md

 To add support for new device types:

 1. Update the `DeviceMessageParser` class to handle new message formats
-2. Add any new fields to the `DonationsData` model if needed
+2. Add any new fields to the data models if needed
 3. Create migrations to update the database schema

-### Adding New Features

-The modular design makes it easy to add new features:

-1. Create new controller(s) for the feature
-2. Add corresponding model(s) and views
-3. Update the navigation in `_Layout.cshtml`
-4. Add any necessary background services

 ## Troubleshooting